 Beef or pork offal, called horumon in Japan, is not commonly eaten in the West.
 Local chefs, however, have made an ar...

 This dish originated in the kitchens of Yokohamas Chinatown when the chefs would make off-menu items for their own me...

 Bluefin tuna or maguro is the most popular fish in Japan.
 While in Misaki, make sure to try maguro donburi style—thic...

 Kamaboko is a fish cake that has been around since the 12th century, and the Odawara type is made from whitefish, egg...

 Yamayuri pork is raised by feeding the pigs a special blended diet rich in barley and vitamin E, resulting in juicier...

 Hakone yosegi zaiku stands apart with its intricate design details.
 This kaleidoscopic wood parquetry, made only in O...

-The beaches along the Kanagawa coast and the ever-popular island of Enoshima draw visitors from Tokyo’s concrete heat, while others escape the humidity completely by going to Hakone.
+The beaches along the Kanagawa coast and the ever-popular island of Enoshima draw visitors from Tokyo’s concrete heat, while others escape the humidity in Hakone.

-Hakone can be a bit cold, but onsen waters will warm bones and hearts, and the views of snow-capped Mt.
-Fuji and temples and shrines are what cameras were made to capture.
-Winter illuminations at many leisure spots add to the charm of the season.
+Onsen waters will warm the body and hear, and views of snow-capped Mt.
+Fuji against clear blue skies are at their best.
+Winter illuminations at amusement parks in this area add to the charm of the season.